4d/docs/docsPostProcessed/Project/compiler.md

 ## Run Compiled

-Once a project is compiled, it is still possible to switch from [interpreted mode to compiled mode](Concepts/interpreted.md), and vice versa, at any time using the **Restart Interpreted** and **Restart Compiled** commands of the **Run** menu, without having to quit the 4D application — except when the interpreted code has been removed.
-The [Open project dialog box](creating.md#options) also allows the choice of interpreted or compiled mode on startup of the database.
+Once a project is compiled, it is possible to switch from [interpreted mode to compiled mode](Concepts/interpreted.md), and vice versa, at any time and without having to quit the 4D application (except when the interpreted code has been removed).
+To do this, use tge **Restart Interpreted** and **Restart Compiled** commands of the **Run** menu.
+The [Open project dialog box](creating.md#options) also offers a choice between interpreted or compiled mode for database startup.

 When you switch from one mode to the other, 4D closes the current mode and opens the new one.
-This amounts to exiting then reopening the application.
-Consequently, each time you change from one mode to another, 4D executes the two following database methods (if specified) in this order: `On Exit` -> `On Startup`.
+This is equivalent to exiting and reopening the application.
+Each time you change from one mode to another, 4D executes the two following database methods (if specified) in this order: `On Exit` -> `On Startup`.

 If you modify your project in interpreted mode, you must recompile it in order to have your edits taken into account in compiled mode.